 How to lodge a freedom of information request

-- Make the request in writing (by email or letter).
+- be in writing (by email or letter)

-- Provide enough information for the FOI Officer to identify the document sought.
+- provide enough information for us to identify the document sought

 IBA FOI Coordinator

 There is no application fee for an FOI request.